Text as data (Optional)

 Furthermore, by converting the whole speech into the quantitative DTM format, we can more easily use computational methods to compare Mandela’s 1964 speech to other famous speeches, such as his speech in 1994, or to speeches made by other political leaders and statesmen.

-Now we will load the full text of the speech from a collection of speeches speeches.tsv to investigate these linguistic patterns.
+We need to load the full text of the speech from a collection of speeches (speeches.tsv) and create a reference corpus to investigate these linguistic patterns.

 R